---The Women’s Movement: Women won the right to vote in 1920 and 50 years later entered the workforce in droves creating an evolution in work and family life.
+- The Women’s Movement: Women won the right to vote in 1920 and 50 years later entered the workforce in droves, creating an evolution in work and family life.
 Today, women comprise 47 percent of the entire U.S. workforce.

---The Civil Rights Movement: Despite becoming emancipated by President Abraham Lincoln in 1863, African Americans took to the streets and to the mall in the nation’s capital 100 years later in 1963 to declare their equality, led by Reverend Martin Luther King, Jr. Our national leadership reflects this with our recent (and first) African American President, Barack Obama, as well as more than 40 Congress men and women of African American descent.
+- The Civil Rights Movement: Despite becoming emancipated by President Abraham Lincoln in 1863, African Americans took to the streets and to the mall in the nation’s capital 100 years later in 1963 to declare their equality, led by Reverend Martin Luther King, Jr. Our national leadership reflects this with our recent (and first) African American President, Barack Obama, as well as more than 40 Congress men and women of African American descent.

---The Gay and Lesbian Rights Movement: In the 1980s there was a cultural shift in the LGBT community and Gay Pride parades became more celebratory than radical events.
+- The LGBTQ+ Rights Movement: In the 1980s there was a cultural shift in the LGBT community and Gay Pride parades became more celebratory than radical events.
 In June 2013, the Supreme Court struck down a California law barring same-sex couples from marrying and receiving federal benefits as part of their union.
 A Pew Research poll shows 45 percent of Americans approve of the Supreme Court’s decision – up more than half from Gallup polls on the topic 20 years prior.

 More than 240 years ago, our forefathers set in motion the greatest human experiment in civil liberty the world has ever known.
 Every July 4th we celebrate their courage, their vision, their dreams for a future where all can live in freedom.